 - Hemihelp – provides information and support to children and families affected by weakness on one side of the body.
 They have activity and support groups for parents and siblings and give advice on aids and equipment.

-- Brain Injury Hub – website providing in-depth information on childhood brain injuries (including stroke).
+- Brain Injury Hub – a website providing in-depth information on childhood brain injuries (including stroke).

 - Child Brain Injury Trust – an organisation that supports children, young people and families affected by acquired brain injury.
 Provides information, advice lines, local services and events.